 Others fail through a subtle legality.
 They trust in their consecration, and not in Jesus only.
 They take a commercial view of the matter, and present the offering of their hearts as the meritorious ground of receiving the fullness of the Spirit.
-This is a piece of folly and presumption, which finds its parallel in the way-side beggar, who insists that the act of stretching out his upturned palm earns the alms which the passer-by may give.
+This is a piece of folly and presumption, which finds its parallel in the wayside beggar, who insists that the act of stretching out his upturned palm earns the alms which the passerby may give.

-After you have laid your gift upon the altar, look away from the gift, that is now God's, toward the skies, whence the fire shall come down to consume your sacrifice, in token of its acceptance.
-Thus in all our approaches to God there are three requisitions-Belief, Faith, Trust.
-"For he that cometh to God must believe that he is, and that he is the rewarder of them that diligently seek him."
+After you have laid your gift upon the altar, look away from the gift, that is now God's, toward the skies, whence the fire will come down to consume your sacrifice, in token of its acceptance.
+Thus in all our approaches to God there are three requisitions -- Belief, Faith, Trust.
+"For he that cometh to God must believe that He is, and that He is a rewarder of them that diligently seek Him."

 Others fail because of their seeking the gift, and not the Giver.
 You must desire Jesus only.
-You must pray this prayer:

-"Lord Jesus, glorify thyself in me."
+You must pray this prayer: "Lord Jesus, glorify Thyself in me."
 When you are seeking for some delicious ecstasy you are not seeking to glorify Christ to the utmost of your ability.
 There must be an absolute resignation of self and selfish desires in order to be a perfect believer.
-You must come to the point where the poet's words will be the honest expression of your soul:-
+You must come to the point where the poet's words will be the honest expression of your soul: --

-"To do, or not to do; to have,

-Or not to have, I leave to Thee:

-To be or not to be I leave;

-Thy only will be done in me!

-All my requests are lost in one,

-'Father, thy only will be done.'
+"To do, or not to do; to have, Or not to have, I leave to Thee: To be or not to be I leave; Thy only will be done in me!
+All my requests are lost in one, 'Father, Thy only will be done.'

-"Suffice that for the season past

-Myself in things divine I sought;

-For comforts cried with eager haste,

-And murmured that I found them not.

-I leave it now to thee alone;

-'Father, thy only will be done.'
+"Suffice that for the season past Myself in things divine I sought; For comforts cried with eager haste, And murmured that I found them not.
+I leave it now to Thee alone; 'Father Thy only will be done.'

-"Thy gifts I clamor for no more,

-Or selfishly thy grace require

-An evil heart to varnish o'er:

-JESUS, the Giver, I desire,

-After the flesh no longer known:

-'Father, thy only will be done.'

-"Welcome alike the crown or cross,

-Trouble I cannot ask, nor peace,

-Nor toil, nor rest, nor gain, nor loss,

-Nor joy, nor grief, nor pain, nor ease,

-Nor life, nor death; but ever groan,

-'Father, thy only will be done.'"
+"Thy gifts I clamour for no more, Or selfishly Thy grace require An evil heart to varnish o'er: Jesus, the Giver, I desire, After the flesh no longer known: 'Father, Thy only will be done.'
+"Welcome alike the Crown or Cross, Trouble I cannot ask, nor peace, Nor toil, nor rest, nor gain, nor ease, Nor life, nor death; but ever groan, 'Father, Thy only will be done.' "

-CHAPTER XII.
+CHAPTER XVI.

-THE EXECUTIVE OF THE GODHEAD.
+THE EXECUTIVE OF THE GODHEAD